pulp-platform/hero-sdk/README.md

 ### Setup HERO emulator using pre-build images
 TODO

-Once you have setup the board you should define the following enviromental variables to enable the HERO builder to install the necessary libraries:
+Once you have setup the board you should define the following environmental variables to enable the HERO builder to install the necessary libraries:
 ```
 export PULP_EMU_ADDR=<user_id>@<pulp-hero-ip>
 export PULP_EMU_SHARE_DIR=<installation_dir>